burhanr13/ctremu/README.md

 Note for M1 Mac users: we currently only have x86 JIT backends, so you will need to install the x86 version of brew.
 A guide can be found [here](https://gist.github.com/progrium/b286cd8c82ce0825b2eb3b0b3a0720a0).

 ## Usage
+Launching the executable will give you a prompt to select the game file (currently supports .elf, .3ds/.cci, .cxi/.app files, roms must be decrypted).

-You can run the executable in the command line with the rom file as the argument like `./ctremu path/to/game.3ds` (currently supports .elf, .3ds, .cci, .cxi files, roms must be decrypted).
-You can also pass `-h` to see other options.
+You can also run the executable in the command line with the rom file as the argument or pass `-h` to see other options.

 The keyboard controls are as follows: